LW83/project4new/README.md

   - CSS3
   - Javascript

-### Frameworks & Libraries Utilised
-  -
- -   - Cloudinary has been installed in the app but currently I did not feel that their would be a significant use case for uploading images of the dogs but I have retained Cloudinary in case

-***
-## Credits

-### Media & Content
- -

-### Tools & Online Resources Utilised
+### Technologies Utilised
   - The following tools and resources have been utilised in the creation of this project:
-     - Code Institute & I Think Therefore I Blog Demonstration: For guidance and inspiration for this site.
      - GitHub & Gitpod: For development of the site.
      - [Stackoverflow](): For general guidance and research - specific examples used in final build set out below.
      - [Slack](https://slack.com/intl/en-ie/): For general guidance and research on project considerations.